-You may choose to breastfeed and give infant formula for some of your baby's feedings.
-Supplementing breast milk with formula may decrease your supply of breast milk.
-But it will not stop your breast milk production.
-It is best to wait until your baby has been breastfeeding well for at least 6 weeks before offering your baby formula.
+You may choose to breastfeed and use a bottle for some of your baby's feedings.
+It is best to wait until your baby has been breastfeeding well for several weeks before you try feeding your baby from a bottle.

 Some babies have problems transferring their sucking patterns back and forth between their mother's breast and a bottle.
 Sucking a bottle requires different tongue and jaw motions from those needed to breastfeed.

 © 1995- Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 You take care of others, so take care of yourself.
 Let us be your partner in health, whether you're recovering from an injury, checking in for your annual exam, or enjoying an online class.

 Because when you take care of yourself, everyone around you benefits.